aws-samples/eks-workshop/content/advanced/410_batch/dashboard.md

 ### Argo Dashboard

 {{% notice info %}}
-Since V2.5, Argo UI has been replace by Argo Server.
+Since V2.5, Argo UI has been replaced by Argo Server.
 The new UI is not read-only — it also comes with the ability to create and update data directly in your browser.
 [Click here for more information](https://blog.argoproj.io/argo-workflows-v2-5-released-ce7553bfd84c)
 {{% /notice %}}

 ![Argo Dashboard](/images/argo-workflow/argo-dashboard.png)